ImtiazVision/Java/Notes.md

 }
 ```

-The `.` operator may be used to access public members of a class via a class object.
+The `.` operator may be used to access public members of a class via a class object as shown below 👇

 ```